allansachsambia/TheBookOfTheDead/README.md

 A demo for a side scroller video game written in JavaScript (without canvas).

-## Plot

-After hearing stories of the dead rising and crazy neurotic spiders, a courageous target girl from a local circus investigates a graveyard and a nearby creepy mansion.
-This investigation ends with her crossing paths with Wendy the Worm Demon.

 ## Controls

 Click enter/return to start/restart the game.
 Use the arrow keys to control motion and the up arrow key to enter doors.
 Use the spacebar to throw knives.